yiyingko/Toy-Library/README.md

 This project provided hands-on experience with:

-- Building a full-stack application using React and Express
+- Building a full-stack application using React, TypeScript, Node.js, and Express
+- Migrating an existing Express backend from JavaScript to TypeScript
+- Typing Express routes, request parameters, errors, and database interactions
 - Designing and querying relational databases with MySQL
+- Building dynamic SQL queries using optional filters
+- Keeping SQL queries parameterised while dynamically constructing conditions
+- Reusing query conditions for result retrieval and `COUNT(*)` pagination queries
+- Implementing pagination with `LIMIT` and `OFFSET`
+- Designing overlapping numeric range filtering
 - Authentication and route protection using Auth0
 - Image uploads and cloud storage with Cloudinary
 - Deploying production applications using Netlify and Railway
-- Debugging real-world deployment and environment configuration issues
+- Debugging production deployment and environment configuration issues
-- Managing project development using Git branches and pull request workflows
+- Managing development using Git branches and pull request workflows

 ---